noammirjani/better-farm/README.md

 2. Start a conversation with BotFather and type `/newbot` to create a new bot.
 3. Follow the prompts to choose a name and username for your bot.
 4. Once created, BotFather will provide a token for your bot.
 Copy this token.
-5. Replace the `TOKEN` placeholder in the Flask server script with the copied token.
+5. Replace the `TOKEN` placeholder in TelegramBot/server.py line 7

 ### Setting Up Webhook URL for the Telegram Bot

 1. Expose your local server to the internet using a service like ngrok.
-2. Start ngrok and obtain the public URL.
+2. Start ngrok and obtain the public URL
+   - set "SERVER_URL" placeholder in TelegramBot/server.py line 7
 3. In your Telegram bot conversation with BotFather, use the `/setWebhook` command followed by your ngrok URL and the endpoint `/detected`.
-4. Update the `webhook_url` variable in the Flask server script with your ngrok URL.
+4. Update the `webhook_url` variable in detection/controller.py in line 9.
+5. Update the telegram_chat_id

+6. Update the `telegram_chat_id` variable in detection/controller.py with the appropriate chat ID.

 ## Running the Detector